-The constant whirring of your computer’s fans can become an unbearable distraction when trying to focus on work.
+The constant whirring of your computer’s fans can become an unbearable distraction when focusing on work.
 Many PCs have at least one internal fan to cool components and prevent overheating.
 While these fans are essential for keeping our computers safe, they can make a lot of noise as they spin, quickly becoming annoying.

 1. Turn off your computer when it’s not in use